smart-edge-open/specs/doc/applications-onboard/on-premises-applications-onboarding.md

 ![Adding Traffic Policy To Interface 3](on-premises-app-onboarding-images/AddingTrafficPolicyToInterface3.png)

 # Building Applications
-User needs to prepare the applications that will be deployed on the OpenNESS platform in OnPromises mode.
-Applications should be built as Docker images and should be hosted on some HTTPS server that is available to the EdgeNode.
+User needs to prepare the applications that will be deployed on the OpenNESS platform in OnPremises mode.
+Applications should be built as Docker container images or VirtualBox vm images and should be hosted on some HTTPS server that is available to the EdgeNode.
+Format for a docker application image is .tar.gz, format for a VirtualBox one is qcow2.
+Currently the applications are limited to 4096 MB RAM and 8 cores.
+Memory limit can be rised up to 16384 in eva.json file.

 The OpenNESS [EdgeApps](https://github.com/otcshare/edgeapps) repository provides images for OpenNESS supported applications.
 They should be downloaded on machine where docker is installed.